If you aren’t seeing bugs do you still need a pest control service

 An occasional insect sighting could mean more than you think and you still may need a pest control service to keep your home pest free

-Depending on the pests or insects you might be seeing, an occasional pest might not be that big of deal, however depending on what pest and when you see them you may have a larger issue.
+Depending on the pests you’re be seeing, an occasional pest might not be that big of deal.
+However, what pest you see and when you see them may suggest a larger issue.
 Cockroaches for example are mainly a nocturnal animal.
 If you have seen one, you most likely haven’t seen them all especially if you see them in the day.
-Rarely will a cockroach leave its hiding places in the day unless there is overcrowding and larger infestation issues in your home as well.
+Rarely will a cockroach leave its hiding places during the day unless there is a larger infestation.

 Another common pest is carpenter ants.
 These ants tend to nest and live in wood around your home.
 They tend to hide in walls and doors and ceilings and window frames.
 They like rotting or moist wood so if you have leaks or entry points around your home that get lots of rain or are damp they can find their way into your home.
 Even an occasional sighting of these pests could mean you have an infestation on your hands.
 If you are seeing the winged ants around your home coming from cracks and walls you most likely have a population nearby that needs addressed.
 Another sign you may have an issue worth pursuing and not know it is if you are seeing wood shavings or sawdust piles around your wood furniture or walls.